Evil Queen (Disney): Conception, design and portrayal

-Her castle, which had been originally different and less grand in a concept art by Cornett Wood, might have been inspired by Spain's Alcázar of Segovia and the throne she is uses has a peacock motif to symbolise her extreme vanity.
+Her castle, which had been originally different and less grand in a concept art by Cornett Wood, might have been inspired by Spain's Alcázar of Segovia.
+Walt Disney wanted the Queen's castle to serve "as a symbol of domestic control and imperial power" and the throne she uses has a peacock motif to symbolise her extreme vanity.
 The Queen is clad mostly in black and other "negative" dark colors, providing a contrast to Snow White's bright colorful wardrobe, and has "shiny black hair" under her hood.
 Her royal costume was painted with specially developed paints made to look like satin for her collar and like velvet for her robe.
 The Queen's music tracks were created with low celio notes, basses, and bassoons; the scribblings in her book of spells were written in Italian.
+The mysterious entity in her mirror was described as her familiar demon in a press book, but this was never made explicit in the film or any of its adaptations.

-Notably, the Queen was the first character to ever speak in an animated feature film.
-She was originally voiced in English by Lucille La Verne, who achieved her voice change for the role of the Witch by removing her false teeth.
+The Queen is notably the first character ever to speak in an animated feature film.
+Lucille La Verne provided the voices of both the Queen and her old hag form, the latter by removing her false teeth.
 Joe Grant, who contributed the design for her Witch form, noticed La Verne's changing attitude and posture when voicing the Queen and Witch, and sketched these poses and her body language down for animation reference.
 He also said he based the Witch's concept art on a woman who lived across the street from him.
-The character's foreign dubbing voice actresses included Cristina Montt in Chile; Mirela Brekalo in Croatia; Jiřina Petrovická in Czechoslovakia; Clara Pontoppidan, Kirsten Rolffes and Lise Ringheim in Denmark; Rauni Luoma and Seela Sella in Finland; Adrienne D'Ambricourt and Claude Gensac in France; Dora Gerson and Dagny Servaes in Germany; Ilus Vay in Hungary; Steinunn Ólína Þorsteinsdóttir in Iceland; Abha Parmar in India; Antonella Rinaldi, Tina Lattanzi, Dina Romano and Wanda Tettoni in Italy; Tanie Kitabayashi in Japan; Blanca de Castejón and Cristina Montt in Mexico; Dora Gerson in Netherlands; Astrid Folstad and Bab Christensen in Norway; Danuta Stenka in Poland; Svetlana Smirnova and Zinaida Sharko in Russia; and Helena Brodin, Hjördis Petterson and Lil Terselius in Sweden.